 “We want to be the end-to-end platform for building, maintaining, and upgrading infrastructure—starting with telecom, but expanding beyond it.”

 Inorsa is already supporting M&A diligence, site acquisition, engineering, and permitting workflows.
-The vision is to expand that intelligence globally—especially into regions that lack access to technical resources.
+The long-term vision is to extend that intelligence across additional infrastructure sectors facing similar scale and execution challenges.

 Final Word

-If you’re still relying on manual reviews, offshoring, or legacy workflows, you’re not just moving slowly—you’re falling behind.
+If you’re still relying on manual reviews, offshoring, or legacy workflows, it becomes harder to move fast with confidence.
 As Sean puts it:

 “AI won’t eliminate your team.
 It’ll eliminate the busywork that’s been holding them back.”

-Whether you lead operations at a towerco, fiber provider, or M&A firm, this interview is a clear look at what’s possible—and what’s next—for telecom infrastructure.
+Whether you lead operations at a towerco, fiber provider, or M&A firm, this interview offers a practical look at what’s possible today—and what comes next—for telecom infrastructure.

 About Let’s Get Digital